Khiaotic/Khiaotic-E-commerce-Back-End/README.md

 ## User Story
-AS A developer I WANT a note taker SO THAT I can quickly create notes for a new project
+AS A developer I WANT to be able to organize and label produce in  their needed categories and item placement

 ## 📋Table of Contents
 -[License](#🪪License) <br />